Latest News

 Box Magazine: For weapons that use box magazines, a character can purchase extras.

-Suppressor: A suppressor fits on the end of a firearm, capturing the gases traveling at supersonic speed that propel a bullet as it is fired.
-This eliminates the noise from the bullet’s firing, dramatically reducing the sound the weapon makes when it is used.
+Suppressor, Handguns and Longarms: A suppressor fits on the end of a firearm, dramatically reducing the sound the weapon makes when it is used.
 For handguns, the only sound is the mechanical action of the weapon (Perception check, DC 15, to notice).
 For longarms, the supersonic speed of the bullet itself still makes noise.
 However, it’s difficult to tell where the sound is coming from, requiring a Perception check (DC 15) to locate the source of the gunfire.
+Modifying a weapon to accept a suppressor requires a Craft (mechanical) check (DC 15).
+Once a weapon has been modified in this manner, a suppressor can be attached or removed as a move action.
+Suppressors cannot be used on revolvers or shotguns.

 Firearms